RELEVANT CHAPTERS

 - Non-residential services, for example to trial independent living or to take part in daytime activities.

-- Any goods, services or support that cannot be shown to meet the individual’s assessed needs and identified outcomes or would put the individual at risk of abuse.
+- Any goods, services or support that cannot be shown to meet the adult’s assessed needs and identified outcomes or would put the adult at risk of abuse.

-- Any service or activity that is so expensive it cannot be justified in relation to an individual’s overall resource allocation.
+- Any service or activity that is so expensive it cannot be justified in relation to an adult’s overall resource allocation.

 - Primary medical services provided by General Practitioners as part of their primary medical services contractual terms and conditions or public health services.